wp-plugins/contact-form-7-skins/readme.txt

 4. CF7 Skins comes with many beautiful Styles for your forms.
 5. Detailed view of a Template.
 6. Detailed view of a Style.
 7. Completed CF7 Skins Form.

 == Changelog ==

+= 1.0.1 - 2015-05-06 =

+* FIX: Default CSS was overriding input & textarea Styles

 = 1.0 - 2015-04-01 =